+Figure 5: DWAPI-3DP Basic data flows

 Functional Components and Interfaces/reference points definition

-DWAPI-PCH consists of the following three APIs;
+DWAPI-3DP consists of the following three APIs;

-1) The Service Discovery API enables applications to obtain information of Plug-Ins and IEEE 11073 devices available.
+1) The service discovery API enables applications to obtain information of Plug-Ins and 3D Printer devices available.

-2) The One-shot measuring API enables applications to get one set of measuring values in response to a request.
+2) The one-shot measuring API enables applications to get one set of measuring values in response to a request.

 3) The asynchronous messaging API enables applications to listen to asynchronous messages from the targeted device via the relevant Plug-In.

+4) The service connecting API creates a trusted channel between Plug-in and Contents Server, and passes the ServiceID to make the 2nd trusted channel between 3D Printer and Contents Server.

+5) The authentication API between Plug-in and 3D Printer makes a trusted channel, and prepares forming the 2nd trusted channel between 3D Printer and Contents Server.

+6) The 3D Printing Command API enables applications to control and manage 3D Printer via Plug-in.

 Service Discovery API